 Tasty eats are everywhere you look in Leeds, and these ones prove that you don’t even need a whole fiver to grab a good bite.
-Whether you fancy an Italian flatbread stuffed with cheese for a light lunch, a sticky, spicy bao bun to go with your pint or a heartily filling plant-based pie, you’ll get an absolute steal with each one of these treats.
+Whether you fancy a flavour-packed chicken sandwich for a quick lunch, a sticky, spicy bao bun to go with your pint or a couple slices of American-style hand-stretched pizza, you’ll get an absolute steal with each one of these treats.
 Try one, try them all, you won’t regret it!

 Chicken Shish Sandwich at Mr Mackerel

 Tucked away in Kirkgate Market, Mr Mackerel serves banging Turkish street food for a bargain price.
 Contrary to the name, it’s not all fish, with lamb kofta, chicken shish, soup and chips on the menu too.
-The chicken shish sandwich is brilliant value at £3.50 and really tasty – think soft bread, piled high with chargrilled chicken, crunchy salad and a generous drizzle of chilli sauce.
-It’s cooked to order, so it’s piping hot and utterly moreish.
-Add a soft drink for 50p and you’ll still leave with change.
+The chicken shish sandwich is brilliant value at £4.50 and really tasty.
+Think soft bread, piled high with chargrilled chicken, crunchy salad and a generous drizzle of chilli sauce.
+It’s cooked to order, so it’s nice and hot and utterly moreish.
+Add a soft drink and you’ll still leave with change.

 Mr Mackerel, Leeds Kirkgate Market, 28-34 George Street, Leeds, West Yorkshire, LS2 7HY.